schiroky/ComplianceUtility/Manuals/3.2.4/Manual.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### 🔵Privacy Statement <a name="privacy-statement"></a>

-Your privacy is important to us.
-[This privacy statement](https://privacy.microsoft.com/en-US/privacystatement) explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.

 ## 🟦Requirements <a name="requirements"></a>

 Before you can use the Compliance Utility make sure that your environment fulfils the following requierements.
 Please update your environment if necessary.